money

 Cost-of-living case study: what a sensible approach to money could look like

-We're a married couple, both aged 34, with two young children who are three-and-a-half and almost two.
-We're fortunate to have a very good income.
-But like every other household in the UK, our costs have risen over the past year.
+We're a married couple, both aged 36, with two children who are five and almost four.
+We're fortunate to have a very good income, but we are still careful with money.

 We've also prepared for the unexpected.
-We have almost six months’ worth of savings – around £30,000 – to cover us in case of an emergency.
-We saved this amount over several years from our salaries, in case one of us is out of work.
+We have at least six months’ worth of savings – around £50,000 – to cover us in case of an emergency.
+We saved this amount over several years from our salaries, if ever one of us is out of work.

 We're not extravagant.
-We rarely go out and haven't been abroad for four years – but this is partly because we have two very young children.
-We had one holiday in the UK last year: a week in Cambridgeshire that cost us around £800.
+We rarely go out and haven't been abroad for four years – partly because we have two very young children.
+We had one holiday in the UK this year: a week at Centre Parcs that cost us around £3,000.

-The fact we're a couple of years into a five-year fixed mortgage means we won’t have to worry about our mortgage payments increasing for another few years.
-But if interest rates are 6% when we come to remortgage, our monthly mortgage payments would likely jump to £2,900, wiping out any ability to save each month.
+And if interest rates are 6% when we come to remortgage, our monthly mortgage payments would likely jump to £2,900, reducing our ability to save each month.

-The good news for us is that our childcare bill should drop significantly by then, as both children will be at school.
-We'll probably always rely on some childcare, at least until the children are older, but the overall cost should be below £400 a month.
+The good news for us is that our childcare bill will be much lower by then, as both children will be at school.
+We'll probably always rely on some childcare in the form of after-school clubs, at least until the children are older, but the overall cost should be below £250 a month.

-To help ensure financial security, we're bringing in more income, in part thanks to the fact that I'm self-employed.
-We also hope my husband will get a promotion and pay rise before our monthly housing costs jump when we next come to remortgage.
+To help ensure financial security, we’re bringing in more income, in part thanks to the fact that I’m self-employed.
+My husband also recently got a new job and a pay rise.

 Open a free current account